-Designed to be used in the home by families as they prepare for confirmation and continue their formational life, Catechesis in Family Prayer will be complete by May 2022, but you can download and preview the first five months' content now in one of two PDF formats: pages or spreads (Each printer or copy store will have a preference of pages or spreads to print as a booklet.).
+Designed to be used in the home by families as they prepare for confirmation and continue their formational life, Catechesim in Family Prayer is now complete and you can download a digital copy below.

 "This is an excellent way for families to not only pray together, but also to learn the basics of the faith together.
 It's simple and profound.
 It's biblical and prayerful."

 "As a servant of the gospel and minister in the church, I have come to believe how much catechesis has been undervalued in 21st century western church culture.
 We need robust thinking and resources and this Catechism in Family Prayer is another great addition to a growing body of catechetical materials for the church.
 Many thanks to the team for all their hard work and labor of love.
 I highly commend this resource."

 "I am so glad to see Rev. Aaron Buttery undertake this project.
 Giving young people a winsome and thorough understanding of faith is a core function of the church.
 Melding To Be a Christian and The Book of Common Prayer in a relational setting has huge promise."